majosh07/Bernardson/README.md

  - Began migration to PostgreSQL
    - moved all gifs over to db
    - running postgres on localhost

-   - began ironing out timezones and how daily works, going to use 4 AM reset
+   - Added the day to day check

-   - need to figure out TIME zone in the postgres database
+   - figure out how to do the random gif and add to the daily gifs
    - figure out how to do users(maybe wipe?)

+Time Zones for Postgres
+  - effectively ignore it while in DB
+  - do the adjustment for timezone in code
+  - Doing the timedelta(4) subtraction to have reset be at 4AM instead of 12AM Made a floating terminal for Nvim
+  - using Nvims commands/api